Kubernetes Installation#

 Exposing the Kubernetes API servers to the cluster's external network

-8. Choose the internal network that will be used by the K8s nodes.
+8. Choose the internal network that the K8s nodes will use.

 In a DGX SuperPOD deployment, the management and compute nodes may be on different BCM networks.
 Choose the network used by the management nodes during this step.